12 Best Google Chrome Extensions for Web Designers 2023

 It is not just about the time tracking of each website you spend on.
 RescueTime also categorizes pages as “very productive” and “very distracting.”
 Moreover, it even recognizes when you walk away from the computer – in this case, it stops tracking.
 If you ever wondered what you are doing in Chrome each day, RescueTime will help you get a better feel of how much time you spend working and how much time “just checking things out.”

 Moreover, you can easily specify what exactly you would like to clear, like app cache, cookies, downloads, form data, history, local storage, the list goes on.
 You can also set which domain to include or exclude when clearing data.
-Clear Cache supports time periods, too.
+Clear Cache supports periods, too.
 Quick and straightforward, and that’s what matters most when boosting your workflow through the roof.

-Flat Colors Guide
+6. Flat Colors Guide

 Stylebot is a live editing tool for manipulating the CSS code of any website and element you are currently browsing.
 You can quickly select individual elements and make appearance changes using CSS.
-Change anything you like using automated in-built tools, or write your own CSS.
+Change anything you like using in-built automated tools, or write your CSS.
 This helps you to learn more about CSS.
 It also also gives you a glimpse of how live editing works and how much quicker you can create the changes to your designs that you desire.
-With more than 150,000+ users, this is the extension that every web designer should have in their toolkit.
+With more than 200,000+ users, this is the extension that every web designer should have in their toolkit.

 EnjoyCSS is a web design suite studio directly in your browser!
 It’s a direct CSS3 generator that lets you manage UI settings of any element of your own choice.
 Create transitions, transform elements, work with gradients, shadows, and so much more.
 EnjoyCSS also has a library of pre-built transformations that you can directly apply to your elements.